awsdocs/amazon-ecs-developer-guide/doc_source/efs-volumes.md

 `transitEncryptionPort`
 Type: Integer
 Required: No
 The port to use when sending encrypted data between the Amazon ECS host and the Amazon EFS server\.
-If you do not specify a transit encryption port, it will use the port selection strategy that the Amazon EFS mount helper uses\.
+If you don't specify a transit encryption port, it uses the port selection strategy that the Amazon EFS mount helper uses\.
 For more information, see [EFS Mount Helper](https://docs.aws.amazon.com/efs/latest/ug/efs-mount-helper.html) in the *Amazon Elastic File System User Guide*\.
 `authorizationConfig`
 Type: Object
 Required: No